Basic Graph Algorithms

 Lemma 2.
 MST contains no useless edge.

-Proof: Adding any useless edge to F would introduce a cycle.
+Proof: Adding any useless edge to

-注意 useless edge 的 endpoints 是在一个 component 中的,而 component 又是 connected 的,所以这两个 endpoints 一定是连通的,你再把这两个 endpoints 连接起来,一定会有 cycle。
+注意 useless edge 的 endpoints 是在一个 component 中的,而 component 又是 connected 的,所以这两个 endpoints 一定是连通的,你再把这两个 endpoints 连接起来,一定会有 cycle.

 Our generic minimum spanning tree algorithm repeatedly adds one or more safe edges to the evolving forest